-You must always stop for a school bus that has its red lights flashing or its stop arm extended at all times unless the roadway is separated by a physical barrier or 2 or more lanes that are traveling in the same direction.
+You must always stop for a school bus that has its red lights flashing or its stop arm extended at all times unless the roadway is separated by a physical barrier.
 After the school bus's red lights have stopped flashing and the stop arm is no longer visible, proceed slowly watching for children.